 No Advance Notice.
-A Doping Control which takes place with no advance warning to the Cricketer and where the Cricketer is continuously chaperoned from the moment of notification through Sample provision.
+Sample collection which takes place with no advance warning to the Cricketer and where the Cricketer is continuously chaperoned from the moment of notification through Sample provision.

 No Fault or Negligence.
 The Cricketer or other Person establishing that he/she did not know or suspect, and could not reasonably have known or suspected even with the exercise of utmost caution, that he/she had Used or been administered the Prohibited Substance or Prohibited Method or otherwise violated an anti-doping rule.
-Except in the case of a Minor, for any violation of Article 2.1, the Cricketer must also establish how the Prohibited Substance entered his or her system.
+Except in the case of a Protected Person or Recreational Athlete, for any violation of Article 2.1, the Cricketer must also establish how the Prohibited Substance entered his or her system.

 No Significant Fault or Negligence.
-The Cricketer or other Person establishing that his/her Fault or negligence, when viewed in the totality of the circumstances and taking into account the criteria for No Fault or Negligence, was not significant in relationship to the anti-doping rule violation.
-Except in the case of a Minor, for any violation of Article 2.1, the Cricketer must also establish how the Prohibited Substance entered his or her system.
+The Cricketer or other Person establishing that his/her Fault or Negligence, when viewed in the totality of the circumstances and taking into account the criteria for No Fault or Negligence, was not significant in relationship to the anti-doping rule violation.
+Except in the case of a Protected Person or Recreational Athlete, for any violation of Article 2.1, the Cricketer must also establish how the Prohibited Substance entered his or her system.